zhuhang-jasper/baser-react/readme.md

 - *TODO: Undo/Redo move*

 ### Known Issues
 1. Letters filled from textarea do not render into react component.
-See tip\*\*
+See tip1\*\*
 2. Cannot load board preset once the board was rendered.
+Use 'Clean' button.

-**Tip: Click the first letter (top left) and keep hitting 'TAB' button until you reach the last letter (bottom right).**
+**Tip1: Click the first letter (top left) and keep hitting 'TAB' button until you reach the last letter (bottom right).**

 ### How to use
 1. Use `npm install`